 An integrative seminar focusing on the theory and methods of cultural analysis and interdisciplinary study.
 Students examine the origins, history, and current state of American studies, discuss relevant questions, and, in research projects, apply techniques of interdisciplinary study to a subject related to thematic concentration.

 Prerequisite: 303, Senior American studies major, or permission of the instructor.
-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.

 402 Writing in American Studies